sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ## Querying data

-Having looked at `db.get()` and `db.allDocs()`, we now look at the most flexible and sophisticated way of retrieving data from the database.
+Having looked at `db.get()` and `db.allDocs()`, we now look at a more flexible and sophisticated way of retrieving data from the database.
 This is the `db.query()` method.

 - `db.query()` accepts two arguements.
-  - The first argument is tells fireproof about the document property name(s) i.e. keys of interest.
+  - The first argument tells fireproof about the document property name(s) i.e. keys of interest.
 Fireproof will return from the database all those documents that contain the property name(s) in the first argument.
 TODO: Confirm that this understanding is accurate
     - The first argument can either be a simple string that is the property/key name OR
     - it can be a so-called "Map function" that returns one or more property names.
   - The second (optional) argument is a so-called query options object.
 It is an object which can contain some specific key-value pairs, each of which has a particular meaning and effect on how the documents specified by the first argument are further filtered or organized.

-Since the possible values for the first and second arguments and their combinations and effects are many, and can be overwhelming at first glance, we will start with the simplest usage of `db.query()` and progressively build up towards complex invocations.
+The possible values for the first and second arguments and their combinations and effects are many.
+They can be overwhelming at first glance.
+So we will start with the simplest usage of `db.query()` and progressively build up towards complex invocations.

 ### Basic queries